 We are continually listening to feedback and gathering insights from corporate subscribers about their information challenges.
 New ways of working gathered pace during the onset of the pandemic, and the FT developed new products and features to help organisations adjust to the increasingly digital nature of work.

-Additional content sharing capabilities though Enterprise Sharing and an integration with Microsoft Teams both address the need for organisations to keep employees well-informed on stories related to their industry or adjacent sectors.
+Additional content sharing capabilities though Advanced Sharing and an integration with Microsoft Teams both address the need for organisations to keep employees well-informed on stories related to their industry or adjacent sectors.
 The FT Community pillar focuses on enabling professionals to network and providing online spaces for knowledge exchange.
 The first of these is a new community for members of company boards.

-Enterprise Sharing
+Advanced Sharing

 A day rarely passes when we do not share articles by FT journalists to provide and provoke valuable discussion points, both within the firm and externally with clients.

-Chairman, Headland Consultancy
+Neil Hedges, Chairman, Headland Consultancy

 Integration with Microsoft Teams